TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Improvements to `uib-cache` node
   * Add optional page filter - a cache with a page filter will only send the cache if the replay request is from that page.
 Page filters need to allow a list of pages and ideally wildcards.
+  * Allow send to client id - would need clientId to _socketId map to be maintained by uibuilder.
+  * Add checks to prevent non-string cach by property values.

 * Extensions to experimental `uib-list` node
   * Cope with parent uibuilder node renaming url